So, I have a tale to tell. It’s funny and embarrassing but I’m going to tell you anyway for a good reason.

 You know where this is headed, don’t you?
 I had left it there and completely “forget aboud’ it”.
 (Think an Italian accent.)

-But you know what I was thinking once I realized the cause and took off the rubber band?
+But you know what I was thinking once I took off the rubber band?

-For example, if you want to “do” your life differently, look at how you spend your time first.
+For example, if you want more joy in your life, examine how you spend your time.
 It’s that simple.
-Spend less time doing the things that don’t bring God or you joy and more time on the things that do.
+Spend less time doing the things that don’t bring you joy and more time on the things that do.

 Always look to the simplest answer for everything first.
 The old adage, KISS (keep it simple, stupid) still works although there should be a better word for “stupid”, maybe “silly”?